Hanoi House

 How It Fits the NYC Vietnamese Scene

 New York has a deep bench of Vietnamese restaurants, Hanoi House holds a specific position in that group.
-Di An Di in Greenpoint leans into a similar refined-casual register and is worth considering if you want a Brooklyn alternative.
+Di An Di in Greenpoint leans into a similar refined-casual register and works if you want a Brooklyn alternative.
 Cô Lac and La Dong serve different parts of the Vietnamese spectrum, worth knowing if you want to build out your understanding of the cuisine across visits.
 For a quick, affordable reference point in the same cuisine, Bánh Mì Saigon Bakery and Ly Ly Vietnam Cookhouse fill different gaps in the city's Vietnamese offering.
 If you are curious how Hanoi House's Hanoi-focused cooking compares to the source, Tầm Vị in Hanoi is a useful reference, Camille in Orlando shows how Vietnamese cooking is developing in other US cities.

 Booking and Practical Details